oktadev/okta-blog/_source/_posts/2021-03-05-ultimate-guide-to-password-hashing-in-okta.md

 <div class="language-bash highlighter-rouge"><div class="highlight"><pre class="highlight"><code id="output-3"></code></pre></div></div>

-When hashed and base64 encoded, the password `test password` will look like this:
+When hashed with SHA-1 and encoded with base64, the password `test password` will look like this:

 ```
 {